Deadhouse Gates by Steven Erikson

 The new characters are again well formed and easily identifiable, the older characters are further fleshed out and the Malazan Empire is further explored.
 The separate storylines are all interesting and converge as we near the end of the book.

 This book is very, very good.
-Maybe not as good as it's predecessor due mainly to the overlong battle descriptions than can become rather laborious to read.
+Maybe not as good as its predecessor due mainly to the overlong battle descriptions than can become rather laborious to read.
 That minor complaint aside, this is another fantastic book by Steven Erikson that further immerses us within the Fall of the Malazan Empire.

 Deadhouse Gates: Prologue